 Lucidity London were commissioned to devise and implement a plan which made efficient use of a small budget to drive occupany to 70% or above for their first summer season.

 At the end of 2010, management at In Situ Media were facing challenges on multiple fronts.
-Decisions taken over many years had cumulatively eroded the appeal of leisure centre media formats, and the company's revenues were falling precipitously at a time when competition for adspend was intensifying - clients were diverting their expenditure online and towards a growing number of 'sexy' digital Out-Of-Home formats.
+Decisions taken over many years had cumulatively eroded the appeal of leisure centre media formats, and the company's revenues were falling precipitously at a time when competition for adspend was intensifying - clients were diverting their expenditure online and towards a growing number of sexier digital Out-Of-Home formats.

-In Situ Media had failed to invest sufficiently in its products and systems, so if management were going to re-ignite growth in leisure centre media once again, they would need to modernise the company’s offering to meet the needs of advertisers, starting with the rejuvenation of a 'tired' poster panel network.
+In Situ Media had failed to invest sufficiently in its products and systems, so if management were going to re-ignite growth in leisure centre media once again, they would need to modernise the company’s offering to meet the needs of advertisers, starting with the rejuvenation of a tired poster panel network.

-To help management reverse the decline in sales and return the company to profitable growth, we recommended the adoption of a new strategy designed to raise quality standards across the board while remodelling inefficient business processes and aligning the proposition to the needs of brand owners and their media buying agencies.
+To help management reverse the decline in sales and return the company to profitable growth, we recommended the adoption of a new strategy designed to raise quality standards across the board while remodelling inefficient business processes and more closely aligning the proposition to the needs of brand owners and their media buying agencies.

 The new strategy was effective immediately.
-Sales leapt by more than 1200% in the quarter after we relaunched the proposition, followed by an increase of 152% in the following quarter.
+Sales leapt by more than 1200% in the quarter after we relaunched the proposition, followed by a further increase of 152% in the following quarter.
 Major brand advertisers including Nokia, Twentieth Century Fox, Sky, Adidas, nPower and Unilever - brands with a lot of choice in their media selections - were starting to choose Leisure Centre media formats once again.